 Maintained by LG

 Galaxies are not randomly distributed in space.
-There are major concetrations of galaxies we refer to as clusters, nearly empty areas that we refer to as voids, and more compliated distributions such as filaments and sheets.
+There are major concentrations of galaxies we refer to as clusters, nearly empty areas that we refer to as voids, and more complicated distributions such as filaments and sheets.

-The projects on this page show some of the ways IfA astronomers study the universe by focussing their attention on galaxy clusters and voids.
+The projects on this page show some of the ways IfA astronomers study the universe by focusing their attention on galaxy clusters and voids.

 Brent Tully is working to understand the origin of the 600 km/s motion of our Galaxy with respect to the cosmic microwave background.
 He has found that the reference frame is increasingly understood to be made up of several parts.
 A significant contributor, at the level of 260 km/s, is a motion away from the Local Void, a nearby region of space that is almost devoid of galaxies.
 The compelling evidence comes from a discontinuity in velocities just beyond the structure we live in, the Local Sheet.
 Galaxies within the Local Sheet are moving coherently with a tiny dispersion, while galaxies in the adjacent structures are moving with their own coherent but quite distinct flow.
 The nature of the motions makes it clear that our Local Sheet is part of the wall of the Local Void and experiencing the expansion of the void.
 The substantial expansion velocity implies that the Local Void is impressively large and empty.